Thursday, November 21, 2024

 The cost of home & contents insurance cover varies across the UK.
 Consumer Intelligence Home Insurance Survey 2023 found the average cost for the cheapest home & contents insurance cover to be around £212 for an average home.
 This is up by 25.7% from the previous year.

-When comparing home insurance prices regionally the north east is on average the cheapest at £184 and London the most expensive at £316 or more per year.
+Your homes geographical location can influence the cost of insurance cover.
+Comparing home insurance prices regionally the north east is on average the cheapest at £184 and London the most expensive at £316 or more per year.

-Property Age & Construction Dates – Policies are generally higher for older properties, built pre 1900.
+Property Age & Construction Dates – Policies are generally higher for older properties, those built pre 1900.
 Homes built after 2000 benefit from some of the cheapest policies.

 Property Construction Type – Conventionally built properties benefit from cheaper cover to those that are considered unconventional.

-Home Insurance FAQs
+Home insurance FAQs

 Home insurance provides an insurance policy for your home, whether it’s detached, detached, a terrace, a bungalow, apartment or flat.
 There are two classifications: